prysmaticlabs/documentation/website/docs/advanced/migrating-keys.md

 [validating public key] 0xdcba4321...........
 ```

-We recommend that you keep an accurate and up to date record of the name (three word and public key combinations) of your account(s) for management and verification purposes.
+We recommend that you keep an accurate and up-to-date record of the name (three word and public key combinations) of your account(s) for management and verification purposes.

  #### Backup